Jerkner/CostumeCraze/README.md

 ## Features

-- **User Authentication**: Provides secure login functionality allowing users to access personalized features.
+- **User Authentication**: Offers secure login functionality, granting users access to personalized features.
-- **Costume Catalog**: Explore a vast collection of costumes categorized by genre, gender, and price.
+- **Costume Catalog**: Navigate through a comprehensive collection of costumes organized by genre, gender, and price.
-- **Host Dashboard**: Hosts have access to a dashboard to manage listed costumes, track income, and review feedback.
+- **Host Dashboard**: Hosts have a dedicated dashboard for managing listed costumes, tracking income, and reviewing feedback.
 - **Detailed Costume Views**: Each costume has detailed views showcasing images, descriptions, and rental options.

 ## Technologies Used